Tips for Safe Driving

 - Make sure your cargo is secured properly.
 Improperly secured cargo can cause your RV to be unstable, and could result in falling debris that may injure you or any people or vehicles around you.

 - Follow hours-of-service rules.
 The Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA) have many hours-of-service regulations to help prevent accidents caused by driver fatigue.
 Do not exceed these limits to try to make more money or meet delivery deadlines.
 It's not worth it.

-As a truck driver, you know you have to set aside time for truck maintenance and repair.
+As a RV driver, you know you have to set aside time for RV maintenance and repair.
 But every minute you're off the road you probably feel like you're losing money.
 At MTR in Colorado Springs, CO, we understand your concern.
-Aside from sticking with a routine maintenance schedule – which is the single most important thing you can do for your truck – the best way to avoid unscheduled repair stops and unnecessary downtime is to take care of your rig.
+Aside from sticking with a routine maintenance schedule – which is the single most important thing you can do for your vehicle – the best way to avoid unscheduled repair stops and unnecessary downtime is to take care of your RV.